 What can I do to increase my son/daughter’s chances of getting an Apprenticeship?

-- This could be with a family or friends business, or a local business where you would be interested in working
+- You can find your own employer to employ an Apprentice, this could be with a family or friend’s business, or a local business

-- You can phone, email and walk in to give in a copy of your CV to show you are interested.
-Many companies will get a lot of CVs emailed to them, so calling ahead and visiting the company will increase your chances of being successful
+- Encourage them to phone, email and walk in to give in a copy of their CV to businesses to show interest.
+Many companies will get a lot of CVs emailed to them, so calling ahead and visiting the company will increase their chances of being successful

 If I find an employer, how can Coventry College help?